7thSinScribe/ThePeculiarium/_posts/2023-04-21-onceuponaspacetime.md

 #### Translator's footnotes

-Interestingly, the ancient Albharric language has only a single word for space, which always included the word time; this word is
+Interestingly, the ancient Albharric language has only a single word for space, which always included the word time; this word is  Veltkal, IPA */vɛltkæl/*